Ankr-network/ankr-docs/docs/build-blockchain/bas/glossary.md

 ---

 ### BAS
-Framework for creating sidechains in the BSC ecosystem.
+Framework for creating sidechains in the BNB Chain ecosystem.

 ### BAS Modules
 Configurable and programmable modules that extend the base BAS functionality that is obtained applying the BAS template.
 Internally, BAS implements the following modules: Parlia consensus engine, staking pools, governance, dynamic runtime upgrades, reward management, manageable blockchain params, EVM hooks, deployment proxy.
 Template
-A ready-made blockchain solution that is already integrated into the BSC infrastructure.
+A ready-made blockchain solution that is already integrated into the BNB Chain infrastructure.
 A template defines the primary structure and configuration of the blockchain, using special templates.
-With the BSC integration, developers automatically get access to such useful products as a ready-made staking system, block explorer, SDK, API gateways, interfaces for governance, etc.
+With the BNB Chain integration, developers automatically get access to such useful products as a ready-made staking system, block explorer, SDK, API gateways, interfaces for governance, etc.

 Right now, we offer a single BSC-based template.
 In the future, the list of templates will be extended.

 ### BAS Validator Hub
 A smart contract that adds to cross-chain functionality to the BAS applications.
-It registers the BAS application in the BSC smart contract.
+It registers the BAS application in the BNB Chain smart contract.

 See this code example for technical details:
 ```